Los Muertos beach and the famous pier in Puerto Vallarta, Mexico

 • Solo travelers

-Best Area to Stay in Puerto Vallarta – South Zone
+Best Area to Stay in Puerto Vallarta: the South Zone

-The South Zone of Puerto Vallarta – or Zona Sur – is the area along the coastal Highway 200 that goes south towards Mismaloya.
-This area is known for it’s stunning coastline and spectacular views.
+The South Zone of Puerto Vallarta , or la Zona Sur, is the area along the coastal Highway 200 heading south towards Mismaloya.
+This area is known for it’s stunning coastline, gorgeous beaches and spectacular views.

 Here you’ll find some of the most luxurious and secluded resorts in all of Puerto Vallarta.
 Many of these properties are perched high on the hillside and have wide open views of the Bay of Banderas.
 If you are looking for a quieter, relaxing vacation, then this might be the best area to stay in Puerto Vallarta for you.

-For the ultimate luxury in the South Zone, Garza Blanca, is all-inclusive resort in a mountainside jungle setting.
-Because of the amenities the hotels offers, it’s one of the best places to stay in Puerto Vallarta and the south zone.
+For the ultimate swankiness in the South Zone, Garza Blanca, is all-inclusive resort in a mountainside jungle setting.
+Because of the amenities the hotels offers, it’s one of the best places to stay in Puerto Vallarta and the South Zone.

-The property offers guests a choice of standard rooms and one, two and three bedroom suites that all come with balconies for those incredible views.
-Some of the luxury suites even have hammocks and bathtubs on the balcony.
+The property offers guests a choice of standard rooms and one, two and three bedroom suites that all come with balconies with incredible views.
+Some of the high-end suites even have hammocks and bathtubs on the balcony.

 Although it’s not in the city center, Garza Blanca has a lot going on with a spa, several pools and plenty of restaurants for the pickiest of eaters.
 For active guests, the resort has hiking trails and offers watersports tours.
 Los Arcos Marine Park is nearby and is the ideal place to snorkel and scuba.